jkkummerfeld/website-source/content/publication/prl10chemistry.md

   publisher = {American Physical Society}, url       = {http://prl.aps.org/abstract/PRL/v105/i13/e135702},
   arxiv     = {https://arxiv.org/abs/0912.0193},
-  abstract  = {We identify the pattern of microscopic dynamical relaxation for a two-dimensional glass-forming liquid.
-On short time scales, bursts of irreversible particle motion, called cage jumps, aggregate into clusters.
-On larger time scales, clusters aggregate both spatially and temporally into avalanches.
-This propagation of mobility takes place along the soft regions of the systems, which have been identified by computing isoconfigurational Debye-Waller maps.
-Our results characterize the way in which dynamical heterogeneity evolves in moderately supercooled liquids and reveal that it is astonishingly similar to the one found for dense glassy granular media.}, }
+}
 """
 title = "Spatiotemporal Hierarchy of Relaxation Events, Dynamical Heterogeneities, and Structural Reorganization in a Supercooled Liquid"